 At first sight, Hanoi seems like just another busy Asian capital.
-But the city is smaller than Bangkok for instance, and has a is less intrusive atmosphere than I imagined.
-I do have mixed feelings about Hanoi: they range from `I want to get out of here as quickly as possible`, `And yet I love hanging around here`, versus `I want to share this with someone`.
-The traffic seems incredible, with 6 million inhabitants driving 3 million mopeds.
+But the city is smaller than Bangkok for instance and has a less intrusive atmosphere than I imagined.
+I do have mixed feelings about Hanoi though: they range from `I want to get out of here as quickly as possible`, `And yet I love hanging around here`, versus `I want to share this with someone`.
+The traffic seems incredible, and dangerous even with 6 million inhabitants driving 3 million mopeds.

-To get accustomed, I join a sightseeing tour.
+To get accustomed, I decided to join a sightseeing tour.
 My first thought at a stop underway is that the trips are over-organized here; 8 minibusses parked in front of a large souvenir shop.
 Or is it just the usual commission business?
 After a bus ride of an hour and a half, we arrive at the Perfume Pagoda.
 It is a Buddhist temple complex that hosts a yearly religious festival that attracts thousands of pilgrims.

 Taking a rickety boat in the rain

 To reach a sacred cave, we make a one-hour trip in rickety boats; per boat, there are 4 people and a female rower.
 It is slightly raining, so most of us open an umbrella.
 Surely this must be a rather foolish sight while faring.
 The surrounding mountainous environment is overwhelming though.
 Because of the beautiful scenery, the common name for the area is Ha Long On Land.
 It takes another one-hour walk to the sacred cave in the mountains.
 And because of the rain, the rocky path is dangerously slippery.
 I decided to descend with the cable lift.
 Lunch is included in the trip, but apart from being Vietnamese food, eaten with chopsticks, not special at all.